 Baptism, a central tool in Christians’ expansion around the globe, has served as an initiation to the Christian community and as a reminder of Jesus’ promise to be present among those who will continue his mission.
 Christians have adhered to Jesus’ command to “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 These words from Jesus, the command to baptize and the promise to stay with his followers, have become the cornerstone for Christian rationale for baptism.7 Trusting in Jesus’ words “Remember, I am with you always” (Matt.
 28:20), baptism also incorporates one into a new eschatological scheme, to the orientation of Christians preparing for the return of the resurrected Jesus.8

 For the early followers of Jesus, baptism meant identifying with him and his teachings.9 A public confession of faith at a time when Christians were suspect in the eyes of their Roman neighbors was an important act, and the ritual of baptism gave courage to the persecuted Christians.
-As baptism became more organized, a lengthy period of education was required before the ritual that involved nudity, immersion, exorcism, candles, new clothing and slippers, and other forms symbolizing the new birth experienced in baptism.
+As baptism became more organized, a lengthy period of education was required to prepare for before the ritual, which involved nudity, immersion, exorcism, candles, new clothing and slippers, and other forms symbolizing the new birth.
 The baptized would receive a copy of the Creed—the basic statements of Christian faith from the early ecumenical councils (325–451).
 They would also gain access to the Eucharist, a thanksgiving meal for nurturing Christian faith.

 The effect of the sacrament was named as an indelible seal, as both a sign and a reality.11 Theological trust in its effectiveness ex opere operato, by the work done, became the foundation of sacramental practice that sought to point to the mysterious overlapping of res and signum.
-The effectiveness of sacraments, duly performed, was explained from the reality of God’s grace.
-The confidence had roots in Augustine’s victory over Donatists on the validity of sacraments regardless of the worth of the persons involved in the act where God was the principal actor.12
+The effectiveness of sacraments, duly performed, was explained by the reality of God’s grace.
+The confidence had roots in Augustine’s victory over Donatists on the validity of sacraments where God was the principal actor, regardless of the worth of the persons involved in the act.12

 Reformations and the Renewed Role of Faith

-In the Reformation century, as the medieval Catholic Church’s teaching of grace is being re-evaluated, the rationale for baptism is revisited.
-Augustine’s formulations provide the road map for basic questions, such as what sacrament is, how they work and for whom, how Christ is present, what role does the faith have, and how baptism pertains to salvation.14
+In the Reformation century, as the medieval Catholic Church’s teaching of grace was being re-evaluated, the rationale for baptism was revisited.
+Augustine’s formulations provide the road map for basic questions, such as what sacraments are, how they work and for whom, how Christ is present, what role does faith have, and how baptism pertains to salvation.14

 Luther maintains baptism as a means of grace, one of the two with a scriptural basis, with Jesus’ command and promise recorded.15 “What God institutes and commands cannot be useless.
 Rather, it is a most precious thing … we ought to regard baptism as much greater and more precious because God has commanded it.”
 Therefore, Luther underscores, “the words read, ‘Go, baptize,’ not ‘in your name’ but in God’s name.”
 God’s institution is the key.16